natanaeljr/fill_canvas/README.md

 _\[Utility Rust Create\]_

-FillCanvas is a wrap around a matrix with special methods to fill the cells.
+FillCanvas is a wrapper around a matrix with special methods to fill the cells.

 FillCanvas provides methods to fill individual cells with a value, or multiple cells from a row/column or just all cells within an area at once.